Why You Should Avoid Sedating Your Dog for Flights

 Your dog’s first flight shouldn’t be the first time they’re exposed to travel, even if you have to get creative with simulating the experience for them.
 Here are a few things you can do to prep your pet for travel:

 - Get them crate-ready.
-Use treats and positive reinforcement to develop a positive association with a pet travel crate, whether you’re prepping for car rides or flights.
+Use treats and positive reinforcement to develop a positive association with a pet travel crate, whether you’re prepping for flights or car rides.
 As their travel date approaches, extend the amount of time spent in their crate or kennel.

 - Practice on car trips.
 You won’t know what your dog experiences or how they behave during travel until you travel with them.
 Car trips can simulate travel conditions in the air.
 You’ll also know whether your pet has motion sickness.